phelpsbp/Cyclistic-Bike-Share-Case-Study/README.md

 # Cyclistic Bike-Share Case Study - Excel | SQL | Power BI
 ### Analyzed historical bike trip data to gain insights into biking trends.
 Gave recommendations for an effective marketing strategy aimed at converting casual riders into annual subscription members.
-Created a Power BI Dashboard visualizating the results.
+Created a Power BI Dashboard visualizing the results.
 Key files of interest in this directory are:

 * `Bike-Share-Case-Study-Analysis.md`: The full analysis write-up.